-Yes.
-Cheddar cheese is a good source of protein, high fat, and low carbohydrates, making it an ideal food for the keto diet.
-One cup (105 grams or 3-4 ounces) of shredded cheddar cheese contains about 25 grams of protein, 36 grams of fat, and only 2.6 grams of carbohydrate.
-See Cheddar Nutrition.
+Cheddar cheese is a good source of protein, high fat, and low carbohydrate, making it an ideal part of the keto diet.
+According to USDA data, One cup (105 grams or 3-4 ounces; or about 3 slices) of shredded cheddar cheese contains about 25 grams of protein, 36 grams of fat, and just 2.6 grams of carbohydrate.

 If your keto plan has a 30g carbs intake limitation, it should be more than enough to keep the ketosis going.

 That being said, one cup of cheddar gave you about ~50% of your daily protein needs.
 Plus, ~20% of daily calcium needs.
 It sure packed a nutritional punch.
 You can fill up the rest with smaller potions while don’t feel hungry as quickly.

 I’ve written an article about cheddar nutrition and unhealthy in the previous article.

 If your meal plan already provides a good amount of fat, you can also buy fat-free cheddar cheese.
 Kraft has it.
 You can get it via Walmart online or at some convenience stores nearby.

 Cheddar types, brands and so on..